Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Methods

 \subsection{Reinforcement Learning and degenerate RL}

-In RL, the whole problem is named as environment and the optimization program is called anthropologically as Agent.
-Environment provides at least three types of information: observation, action space and reward.
-In an interaction episode with the environment, agent will get a partial observation $o_t$ of the environment state, then it picks one action $a_t$ in the action space.
-The action by agent will impact the environment evolution and be evaluated by a reward $r_t$ function.
-By continuously interacting with the environment, the agent will gradually learn how to take action corresponding to a given observation in order to get maximized cumulated reward
+In RL, the entire problem is called the environment and the optimization program is called the agent.
+The environment provides at least three types of information: observation, action space, and reward.
+In an interaction episode with the environment, the agent selects an action $a_t$ in the action space based on the obtained partial observation $o_t$ of the state of the environment.
+The action of the agent impacts the environment evolution and is evaluated using the reward $r_t$ function.
+By continuously interacting with the environment, the agent gradually learns to perform actions corresponding to a given observation to maximize the cumulative reward.
+The cumulative reward is defined as